nolanlawson/dotjs-2016/readme.md

 "Designed for Flash."
 "Works best in Silverlight!"
 "Java support coming soon."

 You laugh, but in a sense this possible future isn't so far from our present reality.
-Because although the web defeated Flash and Silverlight, a new challenger emerged.
-Today we have this:
+The web may have defeated Flash and Silverlight, but today we have this:

 ---

+# Today's reality

 .center[<img class="side-by-side" src="img/app_store.png" alt="Get it on the App Store" height="130"/><img class="side-by-side" src="img/google_play.png" alt="Get it on Google Play" height="130"/>]

 ???

-"Get it on the iOS App Store."
-"Get it from Google Play."
+"Download on the App Store."
+"Get it on Google Play."
 "Windows Phone version coming soon!"
 "Amazon Fire version coming soon!"

 Today, for many developers, native mobile platforms offer a compelling alternative to the web.
 The same apps that are primarily consumed via the web on desktop – social networks, email clients, news readers – are today largely consumed via native apps on mobile.